gtamilse/ansible-lab/lg-2.md

 - **Make sure:**
 	- Eth0 IP address matches with **your assigned controller IP**
 	- Ping to both IOS and XR routers succeed
+- Review the section and discuss if you have any questions.

 ---
 # 1 Ansible environment